oublalkhalid/TimeCSL/README.md

 We formalize identifiability  problem for time series variable model where factors are represented by latent slots.

-We are excited to announce the release of 221 models, now available for exploration and download at [Hugging Face](https://huggingface.co/IPP-Paris/TimeCSL/tree/main).
+We are excited to announce the release of 221 models.
 These models are part of our ongoing effort to push the boundaries of machine learning and provide the community with cutting-edge tools for time series analysis.
 Visit the repository to access the models and integrate them into your projects.

 ![Overview](assets/fig1_v12.png)